 E-waste is bad for the environment, but many people who throw away their devices simply aren’t aware of the vast amounts of personal data that can be found on them.
 People will throw away devices without first considering what they have used it for in the past, which passwords or other personal data may have been saved to them—information that the right hacker could sell to the right criminal for just the right price.
 To keep this from happening, we recommend that you wipe all data from your devices prior to their recycling.
 In many cases, the only way to be sure of a wipe is to completely destroy the hard drive, rendering it inoperable and unrecoverable.

 Properly disposing of your old electronics can be challenging on your own, so we recommend working with professionals like Twintel who can help you ensure that your company’s devices are properly wiped before they are discarded.
 We can also help you locate a place to recycle your devices so that they don’t contribute to the proliferation of e-waste in landfills all over the world.

-For more information on what you can do to be part of the solution to e-waste, contact us at 888-428-0599 or schedule a meeting today.
+For more information on what you can do to be part of the solution to e-waste, contact Twintel at 888-428-0599 or schedule a meeting today.

 Twintel has grown into an expansive, full team of IT services professionals, acting as the outsourced IT department of non-profits, small to mid-size businesses, and enterprise-level corporations in Orange County, across California, and nationally.